cometa-rocks/cometa_documentation/cometa_features.md

 ## Email Feature

-This README provides instructions on how to configure and use the email feature to send notifications upon completion or failure of a Feature/Test execution.
+This provides instructions on how to configure and use the email feature to send notifications upon completion or failure of a Feature/Test execution.
 Additionally, it covers how to create a custom email body using an HTML template and include screenshots from the steps.

 ### Steps to Configure the Email Feature